modular/modular/KGEN/docs/public/programming-manual.md

 ---
 title: Mojo🔥 programming manual
+description: A comprehensive tour of Mojo language features with code examples.
 ---

 Mojo is a programming language that is as easy to use as Python but with the